-Backtalk slowly creeps into a family when disrespectful comments are regularly overlooked, tolerated, or accepted.
+Backtalk often slowly invades a family when disrespectful comments are regularly overlooked, tolerated, or accepted.
 Comments such as: “Why do I have to?"
-“I'm not going to do that," “You can’t make me," may be accompanied by such actions as refusing to come when called, stomping off and slamming doors, all of which undermine authority.
+“I'm not going to do that," and “You can’t make me," may be accompanied by actions such as refusing to come when called, stomping off, and slamming doors, all of which undermine authority.
 Over time, backtalk empowers children.
 They become increasingly more surly, demanding, and difficult.
-Make no mistake, children who talk back have been allowed to talk back.
-Those at their wit's end must first recognize backtalk for what it is.
-For sustainable change to occur, recognition must be followed by a resolute desire and unwavering determination to put an end to the behavior.

 So, how does one put an end to backtalk?

 Next, call a family meeting.
-Family meetings create a sense of heightened importance and allow children to see their parents presenting a unified front.
+Family meetings create a sense of heightened importance and allow children to see their parents as a unified front.
 Meetings should include all age-appropriate family members and take place with no outside distractions.

 Finally, use the four steps outlined below to guide the meeting.